-The Carkeek Watershed Community Action Project (CWCAP) uses education in action to promote clean water using the might of the Clean Water Act (CWA) to support the health and safety of salmon, watershed, community, and Puget Sound through volunteer, scholastic, agency, and community engagement.
+The Carkeek Watershed Community Action Project (CWCAP) uses education in action to promote clean water for the health and safety of salmon, watershed, community, and Puget Sound.

-CWCAP (501c3 non-profit status established in 1984) was founded in 1979 as a logical response to the might and potential effectiveness of the 1972 Clean Water Act.
-Local community members lead by Nancy Malmgren mounted a Challenge To Action to the prevailing parks, city, and state agencies at the time.
-With community action, water quality has been improved, Piper’s Creek Watershed and its forest/stream ecosystem has been impressively restored, and salmon return every year to spawn in the Carkeek Park/Pipers Creek Watershed.
-A model, historical blockbuster, and tribute to community action is still playing out… everywhere.
+CWCAP (501c3 non-profit status established in 1984) was founded in 1979 as a logical response to the 1972 Clean Water Act.
+Local community members lead by Nancy Malmgren mounted a challenge to action to the prevailing parks, city, and state agencies at the time.
+With community and government action water quality has been improved, progress has been made restoring Piper’s Creek Watershed and its forest/stream ecosystem and salmon return every year to spawn in Carkeek Park.

 The cooperative effort to restoring salmon runs to Carkeek Park has led to countless learning moments and educational outcomes bringing about generations who protect and advance the health of the watershed.

 - To educate the public of the Carkeek Watershed Area to the “best” management practices (ie: urban gardening, toxin/chemical disposal, storm water routing) in order to enhance the water quality and fishery of Piper’s Creek, its tributaries and receiving waters.